abinit/abinit/doc/tutorial/spin.md

 ## 5 The spin-orbit coupling

-For heavy atoms a relativistic description of the electronic structure becomes necessary, and this can be accomplished through the relativistic LDA approximation.
+For heavy atoms a relativistic description of the electronic structure becomes necessary, and this can be accomplished through the relativistic DFT approach.

 ### 5.1 Norm-conserving pseudo-potentials